The Business School has announced a packed programme of free events to celebrate entrepreneurship.

 The event will include talks from Brewdog ‘Captain’ James Watt and Gav Dutch, founder of Edinburgh tech-success Kotikan.

 The E Club Start-up Festival programme features panel talks, a speed-networking breakfast and two pitching competitions sponsored by Grant Property and Santander with a combined prize fund of £8,000.

-E Club success stories, entrepreneurial alumni, students and local businesses will set up shop in the school, to offer attractions such as manicures and laptop laser-etching.
+E Club success stories, entrepreneurial alumni, students and local businesses will set up shop in the School, to offer everything from manicures to laptop laser-etching.